How to Fix and Protect Doors from Dog and Cat Scratches

 ATTACHMENT: Handle opening and Adhesive Backed Coins

-The In-Hand Clear Door Scratch Protector is made of vinyl and fits over the door handle as well as attaches with sticky fasteners.
+The In-Hand Clear Door Scratch Protector is made of vinyl and fits over the door handle as well and attaches with sticky fasteners.
 This does not cover the door jamb and frame.
-While that offers less protection, it is also easier to open and close the door than the Clawguard which expands past the door.
+While that offers less protection, it’s easier to open and close the door than with the Clawguard which expands past the door.
 The vinyl offers protection from your pet’s nails but if your dog is a chewer, they may try to pull it down with their teeth.

 - Easily Customizable